AstroChensj/Xstack/README.md

 ### Key features of <span style="font-family: 'Courier New', Courier, monospace; font-weight: 700;">Xstack</span>

-:star_struck: properly preserve X-ray spectral shape, by assigning data-driven response weighting factors;
+:star_struck: properly preserve X-ray spectral shape, by assigning optimal (data-driven) response weighting factors;

 :star_struck: preserve Poisson statistics;

 :star_struck: support Galactic absorption correction, if an additional ***nH*** value (in units of 1 $\text{cm}^{-2}$) for each spectrum is given.

-You can find in [our paper](https://arxiv.org/abs/2506.17150) more technical details!
+You can find in the appendix of [S. Chen, J. Bucher, T. Liu, et al., 2025, A&A, 701, A144 (2025)](https://ui.adsabs.harvard.edu/abs/2025A%26A...701A.144C/exportcitation) more technical details!

 ## :wrench: Prerequisites and Installation